Archive (film): Production

 On 14 May 2017, it was announced that concept and graphic artist Gavin Rothery, who had worked with Duncan Jones on his first feature, Moon, would write and direct Archive with Theo James set to star.
 On 31 October 2018, Philip Herd and Cora Helfrey of Independent joined as producers for the project, with Stacy Martin starring opposite Theo James.
 James also brought on his production label, Untapped, and would be producing alongside Andrew D. Corkin.
 Vertical Entertainment later acquired the distribution rights for the U.S, with the international rights currently up for sale.

 Principal photography began in Hungary in late October 2018 and ended in February 2019.
 Laurie Rose served as director of photography.
-The digital make up and advance clean up was done by the UK-based company Koala FX.
+The digital makeup and advance cleanup were done by the UK-based company Koala FX.

 Release

-The film was released on 10 July 2020 on digital streaming platforms by Vertical Entertainment after it was pulled from South by Southwest in March 2020 which was cancelled due to the COVID-19 pandemic.
+The film was released on 10 July 2020 on digital streaming platforms by Vertical Entertainment after it was pulled in March 2020 from South by Southwest, which was cancelled due to the COVID-19 pandemic.
 Limited screenings were also available in various theatres around the U.S.

 The film was released on 13 August 2020 in Russia in 260 screens and was number 5 at the box office charts in its opening weekend.